jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-17-trace-postgresql-lw-locks.md

 <!--more-->

 ## Goal of the Tool
 `pg_lw_lock_trace` is a tracer for lightweight locks.
 It allows attaching to a running PostgreSQL process and trace (see the lock and unlock) events of lightweight locks.
 A LWLock can [be taken](https://github.com/postgres/postgres/blob/c9f7f926484d69e2806e35343af7e472fadfede7/src/include/storage/lwlock.h#L113) as a shared `LW_SHARED` or as an exclusive `LW_EXCLUSIVE` lock.
 In addition, a special `LW_WAIT_UNTIL_FREE` mode is implemented in PostgreSQL to wait until a LWLock [becomes free](https://github.com/postgres/postgres/blob/c8e1ba736b2b9e8c98d37a5b77c4ed31baf94147/src/backend/storage/lmgr/lwlock.c#L1593).
+In addition, statistics about the acquired locks and wait times are gathered by `pg_lw_lock_trace`.

 ## Trace Points

-All of these lock events are traced by `pg_lw_lock_trace` and shown in real-time.
+The LWLock events are traced by `pg_lw_lock_trace` in real-time.
 The tool uses _Userland Statically Defined Tracing_ (USDT) to trace these events.
-These are [static trace point](https://www.postgresql.org/docs/current/dynamic-trace.html) that are [defined](https://github.com/postgres/postgres/blob/c8e1ba736b2b9e8c98d37a5b77c4ed31baf94147/src/backend/storage/lmgr/lwlock.c#L762) in the [source code of PostgreSQL](https://github.com/postgres/postgres/blob/c8e1ba736b2b9e8c98d37a5b77c4ed31baf94147/src/backend/storage/lmgr/lwlock.c#L1685).
+These are [static trace point](https://www.postgresql.org/docs/current/dynamic-trace.html) that are defined in the [source code of PostgreSQL](https://github.com/postgres/postgres/blob/c8e1ba736b2b9e8c98d37a5b77c4ed31baf94147/src/backend/storage/lmgr/lwlock.c#L1685).
 To enable this functionality, PostgreSQL has to be compiled with `--enable-dtrace`.

 To check if a PostgreSQL binary was compiled with active trace points, the program `bpftrace` can be used.
 It allows to list all in a binary defined USDT trace points.
 For example, the following command can be used to list all trace points of the binary `/home/jan/postgresql-sandbox/bin/REL_15_1_DEBUG/bin/postgres`.